Frequently Asked Questions (FAQs)

 What should I expect when calling to schedule an appointment?

-Prior to your initial visit you will be scheduled for a brief phone consultation.
+Prior to your initial visit, or initial assessment, you will be scheduled for a brief phone consultation.
 The purpose of the consultation is to gain a better insight on the type of support you are seeking in treatment, verify insurance coverage/rates, and also to determine if I am able to meet your needs based on my experience and style as a clinician.
 Once the phone consultation is complete, the initial visit will then be scheduled.
 Shortly after, you will be emailed consents/questionnaires to be e-signed 48 hours prior to the initial visit.
+If consents/questionnaires are not returned 48 hours prior to the initial visit then the appointment will be rescheduled.

 What happens during the first visit?